The Adventures of Superboy: The Liberation of Antareus

 Superboy gently ran his hand over her cheek.
 "I will, Lana."

 "I love you!"
 They both repeated in unison.
 Superboy smiled and Lana rejoined the others.

 Superboy's flight kept the planet stable and easier to handle.
-He flew down to the hooks and grasped one, feeling the tension of the mass-shifter at work.
-Superboy helped it along and within a few minutes of intense exertion the planet had made a two-foot drop.
+He flew down to the hooks and grabbed one, feeling the tension of the mass-shifter at work.
+Superboy helped it along and within a half-hour of intense exertion the planet made a two-foot drop.
 Superboy released the hook line; the pressure had left deep indentations in his hands.
 He hovered high above the small planet to catch his bearings.
 His muscles burned and sweat dripped down his face, but the exertion felt wonderful.
 He flew around to check the position.
-He grinned.